IvanBrazanovich/Obsidian/Ivan's Notes/Key N°10 Swim Upstream.md

 RULE 10: SWIM upstream.
 Go the other way.
 Ignore the conventional wisdom.
 If everybody else is doing it one way, there's a good chance you can find your niche by going in exactly the opposite direction.
 But be prepared for a lot of folks to wave you down and tell you you're headed the wrong way.
-I guess in all my years, what I heard more often than anything was: a town of less than 50,000 population cannot support a discount store for very long
+I guess in all my years, what I heard more often than anything was: a town of less than 50,000 population cannot support a discount store for very long.

+#CoreBelief